 Map of Airport-Related Injustice and Resistance

-80 cases of eviction and environmental destruction around the world.
+More than 100 cases of eviction and environmental destruction around the world.

 Interactive feature map brings together case studies documenting a diversity of injustice related to airport projects.

-In many countries, airport planning, construction and expansion continues, in spite of the steep decline in air traffic since the beginning of the Covid-19 pandemic.
 All aviation expansion, wherever it takes place, contributes to the global problem of climate destruction.
 Aviation, being fossil fuel dependent and intensive, is a major and growing source of greenhouse gas emissions.
 By documenting a multitude of local struggles against airport projects the Map of Airport-related Injustice and Resistance contributes to a broad and diverse global movement for degrowth of aviation and transition to a just and sustainable mobility system.

 “Exploitation of ecosystems and local communities for airport infrastructure must end.
 The current slump in air traffic provides the opportunity for a just reduction of air traffic.
 For this, a moratorium on new airports and expansion of existing airports is necessary,” says Rose Bridger, Stay Grounded.